bitban/php-code-quality-tools/README.md

 `--show-full-paths` option enables full path file listing instead of relative path

 This command, may be unavailable in any future versions of these tools, as it has been added for debug purposes.

+## Project global configuration

+If `php-cqtools.conf.yml` file exists at project basepath level, it will be processed and will set up `code:validate` and `code:fix-codestyle` commands behaviour.
+If not, default configuration will be applied.

+With this configuration file, it is easy to set up which validations will be performed, which will be skipped and which codeset rules will be applied, for example.

+A sample of this file, which is also the default, can be found at `Resources/php-cqtools.conf.default.yml`.

 ## References